-### 1. Find a good tone & get informed consent * Establish **friendly rapport**, and maintain it. * Tell them your intentions, so they may consent. * Show you're interested & listening. * Show your curiosity; explore their ideas! * Share what you have in common. \ Swipe ↓[more](#/1/1), →[continue](#/2)
+### 1. Find a good tone & get informed consent * Establish **friendly rapport**, and maintain it. * Tell them your intentions, so they may consent. * Show you're interested & listening. * Show your curiosity; explore their ideas! * Share what you have in common. * Be respectful, be charitable \ Swipe ↓[more](#/1/1), →[proceed](#/2)

-#### Politeness & intentions * Share [your intentions](#/7) upfront. * [Describe](#/0) or explain this method, and ask if they are open for exploring! * Recording? **Ask for consent**. * Offer to set a timer if they have limited time. \ Swipe ↓[more](#/1/2), →[continue](#/2)
+#### Politeness & intentions * Share [your intentions](#/7) upfront. * [Describe](#/0) or explain this method, and ask if they are open for exploring! * Recording? **Ask for consent**. * Offer to set a timer if they have limited time. \ Swipe ↓[more](#/1/2), →[proceed](#/2)

 #### Patience & practice *Keeping a friendly tone is critical for success*.

 * *Be patient* – You may need to have a few «soft» chats before proceeding with a contentious topic. * *Don't offer facts* (*topic rebuttal*), unless asked.
-Instead focus on the methods (*technique rebuttal*). * *Stay cool* – Avoiding *topic rebuttal* often requires practice. * *Practice* – [SE may at first be easier with strangers](#/8). \ Swipe [↓](#/1/3) [→](#/2)
+Instead focus on the methods (*technique rebuttal*). * *Stay cool* – Avoiding *topic rebuttal* often requires practice. * *Practice* – [SE may at first be easier with strangers](#/8). \ Swipe ↓[more](#/1/3) →[proceed](#/2)

-#### Adopt a learner's attitude * Be **Self-directed** – ask about what you find curious or confusing. * … **Open-minded** – there's always something to learn! * … **Single-minded** – focus on one topic until you grasp it. * and **Thorough** – don't just acknowledge, but try to *connect ideas*. \ *«I want to understand in order to explore.»* \ Swipe [↓](#/1/4) [→](#/2)
+#### Adopt a learner's attitude * Be **Self-directed** – ask about what you find curious or confusing. * … **Open-minded** – there's always something to learn! * … **Single-minded** – focus on one topic until you grasp it. * and **Thorough** – don't just acknowledge, but try to *connect ideas*. \ *«Let's solve this mystery together.»* \ Swipe ↓[more](#/1/4) →[proceed](#/2)